Back to articles

-Toxoplasma gondii: Properties, Life Cycle, and Diagnosis
+Toxoplasma gondii: Life Cycle, Reactivation in AIDS, Congenital Infection, and Diagnosis

 Toxoplasma gondii is a protozoan parasite of many vertebrates including humans and causes the disease Toxoplasmosis.
 Its name was derived from the crescent shape of the tachyzoite stage of the parasite (taxon- ‘bow’; plasma- ‘form’).
 The parasite was first discovered in 1908, by Charles Nicolle and Louis Manceaux at the Pasteur Institute, in the North African rodent called the gundi, hence the species name gondii.